Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 - `Displayer` beats at constant 60 Hz and coalesces requests for decoding the image layers and refreshing the image canvas;
 - `Movie` beats at a configurable frequency (default 20 Hz) and is responsible for setting the program time (i.e., frame advance);
 - `UITimer` beats at constant 10 Hz and commands the refresh of the Swing UI components that need to change together with the movie frame; additionally, it commands the refresh of the timeline canvas.

+The design description will be expanded in a future version of this document.

 # CCN2 Tasks #